 By including higher density housing in existing amenity-rich, urban neighbourhoods, the city could increase housing supply considerably.
 It would not only help with affordability but would help bring balance to the other gap in Toronto real estate that is growing: income separation between homeowners and housing types (or being able to own a home at all).

 With the right leadership and policy changes, Toronto has a solid chance at remedying their housing problem.

-Stay tuned for Part Two, where we are going to take a closer look at how these influences are impacting the market in the real estate trenches!
+Here’s Part Two, where we take a closer look at how these influences are impacting the market in the real estate trenches!